CBIIT/bento-meta/python/docs/object_mapping.rst

 Subclasses are derived from Entity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `bento_meta.entity.Entity` class is the base for all mapped objects. `Entity` contains almost all the functionality required for mapping, including magic setters that perform versioning bookkeeping, and connecting objects with `bento_meta.object_map.ObjectMap` classes that perform the database interactions.
+The :class:`bento_meta.entity.Entity` class is the base for all mapped objects. :class:`Entity` contains almost all the functionality required for mapping, including magic setters that perform versioning bookkeeping, and connecting objects with :class:`bento_meta.object_map.ObjectMap` classes that perform the database interactions.

-The `Entity` class also provides attributes that are common to all objects.
+The :class:`Entity` class also provides attributes that are common to all objects.
 These include ``_from`` and ``_to`` that indicate the versioned "lifetime" of an objects, and ``_next`` and ``_prev``, that point to next and previous versions of an object.

 attspec and mapspec
 ^^^^^^^^^^^^^^^^^^^